jiaohehu/NPreview/DOC-latex-tabularx.md

     It is still possible to finish compiling the document by using: `--interaction=nonstopmode`.
 However the output PDF might look a little strange in some section of the document.
-    Ie., is a tabularx table is to be broken into two parts and the first part is at the bottom of the first column of a page, the second part of the table is supposed to start at the second column of the same page.
+    Ie., if a tabularx table is to be broken into two parts and the first part is at the bottom of the first column of a page, the second part of the table is supposed to appear at the beginning of second column of the same page.
     However, it has been observed that it actually started at the first column of the next page.

   - A tabularx table does not need to placed inside a flushleft environment to add additional margin space top and bottom.